LiyrAstroph/PyCALI/docs/getting_started.rst

 =======================
 This only installs executable binary ``cali``.

-A common error occuring frequently is LAPACKE and CBLAS libraries not found.
-PyCALI also packages the source codes of LAPACKE and CBLAS.
-One can use these source codes if encountering problems with installing LAPACKE and CBLAS.
+A common error occuring frequently is that LAPACKE libraries are not found.
+PyCALI also packages the source codes of LAPACKE.
+One can use these source codes if encountering problems with installing LAPACKE.
 If so, one usually do no need to edit CMake configurations described below and keep things unchanged.

-The following installations presume that LAPACKE and CBLAS are installed in the default paths, namely, for LAPACKE, headers placed at /usr/include/lapacke and libraries at /usr/lib or /usr/lib64; for CBLAS, headers placed at /usr/include/cblas and libraries at /usr/lib or /usr/lib64.
+The following installations presume that LAPACKE is installed in the default paths, namely, for LAPACKE, headers placed at /usr/include/lapacke and libraries at /usr/lib or /usr/lib64.
 (Note that this generally works in Fedora/Redhat distributions.
 See below for Ubuntu/Debian distributions.)

 If the above libraries are not installed in the default paths, use the CMake GUI to